python-can-define-radio/sdr-course/classroom_activities/072-Multiply-signals-continued.md

 We can't transmit to the osmocom sink unless the data type is blue (complex).

 We're also going to include a slider (a.k.a.
-GUI Range) as recommended in `038`.
+GUI Range).

 Create a file called `square_multiplied_complex.grc`: